Ministry is not responsible for the translated output from google

 Educational institutions (schools and universities) can contact MOHRE Vocational Guidance Department for cooperation in group guidance workshops for the students of these institutions to enlighten them on the private sector's requirements, including skills and crafts and help them explore their preferences, abilities and skills that qualify them to choose the specialties fit to them.

-It is an electronic salary transfer system that enables employers to pay wages of their domestic worker through banks, approved financial institutions, and bureau de change authorized by the Central Bank of the UAE.
+It is an electronic salary transfer system which enables employers to pay their employees' wages via banks, bureaux de change and other institutions authorized to provide the service by the Central Bank.